Elon Musk promises $25,000 Tesla and says Model S 'Plaid' is coming soon - KRDO

 Elon Musk promises $25,000 Tesla and says Model S ‘Plaid’ is coming soon

-Elon Musk ended Tesla’s big battery event Tuesday evening, with some big promises about the pricing Tesla’s future cars and the announcement of a new ultra-fast version of today’s Model S.
+Elon Musk ended Tesla’s big battery event Tuesday evening with some big promises about the pricing of Tesla’s future cars and the announcement of a new ultra-fast version of today’s Model S.

-After reviewing improvements in Tesla’s own battery designs and battery manufacturing capabilities, improvements that could result in huge reductions in battery costs, Musk promised a $25,000 Tesla electric car that would be available in about three years.
+After reviewing improvements in Tesla’s own battery designs and manufacturing advancements that could result in huge reductions in battery costs, Musk promised a $25,000 Tesla electric car that would be available in about three years.

 That would be much cheaper than any car Tesla has made so far.
 Musk has a history of sometimes under-delivering on promises, or even not delivering at all.
 Years ago, Tesla promised a $35,000 electric car, the Tesla Model 3, but even then the Model 3 was only available at that price for a short time.

-Musk also promised that the $25,000 car would capable of driving fully autonomously, a difficult feat because the sensors and other equipment needed for even partly autonomous driving are expensive.
+Musk also promised on Tuesday that the $25,000 car would be capable of driving fully autonomously, a difficult feat because the sensors and other equipment needed for even partly autonomous driving are expensive.
+And even as he touted the company’s ambitious future plans, he admitted that the company’s fully-autonomous driving software experienced unforeseen challenges, prompting a “fundamental rewrite” of the “entire software stack,” though he did not detail when that rewrite occurred.

+In years past, Musk had gone so far as to predict that Teslas equipped with the company’s “Full Self Driving” hardware would be capable of a “coast-to-coast” autonomous trip by the end of 2017.
+His self-imposed deadlines have repeatedly been pushed back, however.

 By comparison, the Dodge Challenger SRT Demon, a specialized drag strip car, was capable of going from zero to 60 in 2.3 seconds and running a quarter-mile in 9.65 seconds, according to Fiat Chrysler Automobiles.
 Customers can order the Model S Plaid now, Musk said, and the first ones will be delivered by the end of next year.